stanislawbartkowski/ConnectPhoenix/README.md

 ## Run the test
 > ./run.sh
 ----------
-# How to get access to Phoenix JDBC SQL en gine
+# How to get access to Phoenix JDBC SQL engine
 ## Command line
 That's very simple, just run *phoenix-sqlline* command.
 It's should be already linked in */usr/bin* directory.
 In Kerberos environment, obtain Keberos ticked beforehand.
 ```